Dhwani20/Software-Dev-Team-Project/README.md

-# Software-Dev-team-project
-Title: TBD
+# title of project here
-educational app that is entertaining
+## educational app that is entertaining

-Dhwani Khatter - Dhwani20, Mario Ramirez - MiRamirezJr
+### by Dhwani Khatter - Dhwani20, Mario Ramirez - MiRamirezJr
 ADD YOUR FULL NAME AND GITHUB USERNAMES